harmindersinghnijjar/personal-website/docs/index.md

 ## Projects

 Each year, I will undertake a series of projects with defined deadlines.
 This site serves as a platform to document my progress, share insights, and reflect on the outcomes of these endeavors.
-If you are interested in collaborating on a project or have a project idea, please feel free to reach out on <a href="https://discord.gg/cstaDPWghP" target="_blank">Discord</a>.
+If you are interested in collaborating on a project or have a project idea, please feel free to reach out on <a href="https://discord.gg/nuJfCWCxby" target="_blank">Discord</a>.

 Upon completion, projects will be archived for future reference, so be sure to explore the archive section for a record of past work.

 ## Blog

-The blog section features a variety of posts on topics that capture my interest.
+The <a href="/blog">blog</a> section features a variety of posts on topics that capture my interest.
 These include tutorials, guides, opinion pieces, and other content that I hope will provide value and inspiration.